 Red Alert! :15 Endangered Animals Fighting to Survive was written with the collaboration of the International Union for Conservation of Nature (IUCN).
 This picturebook offers its young audience information about several diverse species whose future is in jeopardy and suggests ways in which readers can raise consciousness further about these issues.

 It’s an attractively produced book, with illustrations in bright clear colours and a text which combines a simple story and a series of facts about each creature, and sets out the reasons why each one is on the IUCN Red Alert list.
-What is especially appealing about the book is its interactive quality, its way of involving readers from the beginning by inviting them to first ‘pick a place’, choose a creature that lives there, and then go to its page to find the information.
+What is especially appealing about the book is its interactive quality, it’s a way of involving readers from the beginning by inviting them to first ‘pick a place’, choose a creature that lives there, and then go to its page to find the information.

-I am confident that this book will be pored over individually, shared with friends, and discussed by primary school children of all ages.
+I am confident that Red Alert! will be pored over individually, shared with friends, and discussed by primary school children of all ages.
 Although the text focuses on only fifteen creatures, the final list of another sixty endangered species will be hard to ignore.
 Who would not want to know more about the Golden-rumped Sengi, the Northern Quoll, the Devil’s Hole Pupfish or the Banded Cotinga?
-And the tribute written by Sir David Attenborough in praise of the IUCN Red List emphasises that this is a book with huge credibility and relevance for a young contemporary audience.
+And the tribute written by Sir David Attenborough in praise of the IUCN Red List emphasises that this is a book with credibility and relevance for a young contemporary audience.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.